sanketrs/hybrid_data_pipeline_fabric_analytics/readme.md

 - Thanks to **Microsoft Azure and Fabric Teams** for powering this hybrid architecture.
 - Gratitude to the **Power BI Team** for enabling next-level business intelligence.

----

-This is the **ultimate solution** for those who want to dominate data analytics with **modern, scalable, and hybrid pipelines**.
-Fork it, clone it, and make it yours! 💪